Roof Trusses vs Traditional Rafters and Roof Framing

 Traditionally, the roofs of homes were framed with traditional rafters.
 However, in the last century, it was found that roof trusses provided additional support and allowed builders to create more open floor plans.

-Trusses are now used in over 75 percent of new home .
+Trusses are now used in over 75 percent of new home construction.
 Understanding the difference between roof trusses vs. traditional rafters and roof framing can help builders decide which solution is best in a particular situation.

 What are Roof Trusses?

 Trusses are triangular wooden structures that are used to support the roof and help make it stronger.
-Roof trusses vs. traditional rafters and roof framing are generally less expensive as well, because they are usually built from smaller pieces of lumbar that cost less than traditional type of .
+Roof trusses vs. traditional rafters and roof framing are generally less expensive as well, because they are usually built from smaller pieces of lumbar that cost less than traditional type of roofing.
 Roof trusses can also be built to almost any shape and they can span a distance without the need for interior load-bearing walls.
 In addition, they can be installed quickly, making them more cost effective.

 Traditional Rafters and Roof Framing

-When comparing roof trusses vs. traditional rafters and roof framing, traditional rafters and roof framing is dependent on the components and any load-bearing requirements.
-The part of the rafters that can be seen below the roof or the overhang beyond the creates an eave that helps to protect exterior , walls and windows from any water damage.
+When comparing roof trusses vs. traditional rafters and roof framing, traditional rafters and roof framing is dependent on the design components and any load-bearing requirements.
+The part of the rafters that can be seen below the roof or the overhang beyond the house creates an eave that helps to protect exterior doors, walls and windows from any water damage.
 This type of roof requires that rafter boards be measured and cut precisely, making construction more difficult and time consuming.

 The Cost of Roof Trusses vs. Traditional Rafters and Roof Framing